cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/schedules.rst

   of certain workflows to times when the load on the cluster is low.
 - ``withDurationSinceLastRun(long n, TimeUnit unit)``: Fulfilled only after n time units since the start of the last successful run of the same workflow.
 This is useful to limit the frequency of execution of the workflow.
-By default, this cancels the execution if not met.
+By default, this aborts the execution if not met.

 .. _schedules-triggers: